BlackCapCoder/pogo-problem/README.md

 ## Vocabulary

 * All of the problems can not have a solution.
-If this is the case I say that it diverges.
+If this is the case I say that it `diverges`.